robUx4/vlc-msys/README.md

 export PATH=/llvm-mingw/bin:$PATH
 ```

-If you plan to build libbluray with menu support you will also need to [install a Java environment](http://jdk.java.net/java-se-ri/8) and have `JAVA_HOME` set properly. **It should not contain spaces otherwise it won't be used correctly by msys2.**

 ## Get the VLC sources

 In a `mingw64.exe` shell (or `mingw32.exe` if you plan on build x86 binaries) you clone the VLC repository: